 Exxon Mobil Corporation, one of the firms to get spun off during the anti-trust debacle, has quietly rebuilt the Standard Oil empire of old.
 The company’s massive energy business spans the globe, hauling more the four-million barrels of oil equivalent out of the ground each day.

 In total, Exxon alone accounts for five out of every 100 barrels of crude produced nationwide.
-In addition to producing crude, the company also has its hands in pipelines, chemicals, transportation, oil refining, and liquified natural gas.
+In addition to producing crude, the company also has its hands in pipelines, chemicals, transportation, oil refining, and liquefied natural gas.
 (Source: “Quarterly Earnings,” Exxon Mobil Corporation, February 1, 2019.)

 (Source: “2018 Investor Information,” Exxon Mobil Corporation, last accessed March 25, 2019.)